-And if any act for which the abettor is liable in consequence of the abetment, and which causes hurt to any person, is done, the abettor shall be liable to imprisonment of either description for a term which may extend to 14 years, and shall also be liable to fine.
+If any act for which the abettor is liable in consequence of the abetment and which causes hurt to any person, is done, the abettor shall be punished with imprisonment for a term not exceeding 14 years and fine.

 A instigates B to murder Z. The offence is not committed.
 If B had murdered Z, he would have been subject to the punishment of death.
-Therefore A is liable to imprisonment for a term which may extend to 7 years, and also to a fine; and if any hurt be done to Z in consequence of the abetment, he will be liable to imprisonment for a term which may extend to 14 years, and to fine.
+Therefore A is liable to imprisonment for a term not exceeding 7 years and also to fine; and if any hurt is done to Z in consequence of the abetment, he will be liable to imprisonment for a term not exceeding 14 years and to fine